NorwegianVeterinaryInstitute/NVIpackager/README.md

         build_vignettes = FALSE)

-To install (or update) the `NVIpackager` package with vignettes, you will need to first install some additional R-packages needed for creating the vignettes.
+To install (or update) the `NVIpackager` package with vignettes, you will need to first install some additional R-packages needed to build the vignettes.
 Check README below in the section [Vignettes](#vignettes) to see which vignettes are available.
 To install the package with the vignettes, first install the packages: `knitr`, `rmarkdown`, `R.rsp`, and `NVIrpackages` (from GitHub) if they are missing.
-Then run the following code:
+If you don’t use R-studio, you will also need to install Pandoc.
+Then run the following
+code:

     remotes::install_github("NorwegianVeterinaryInstitute/NVIpackager",
         upgrade = FALSE,